Factor XI deficiency

 People who carry one copy of the faulty gene are said to be a ‘carrier’.
 The majority of carriers are healthy but occasionally ’affected carriers’ may show mild symptoms of Factor XI deficiency, which may or may not need treatment.

-Factor XI deficiency may be suspected when abnormal bleeding occurs when the umbilical cord is cut after birth, after surgery such as circumcision or dental treatment, such as tooth extraction.
+Factor XI deficiency may be suspected when abnormal bleeding occurs, after surgery such as circumcision or with dental treatment, such as tooth extraction.
 Bleeding into the muscles or joints is unusual.

 Women with Factor XI deficiency can have heavy menstrual periods.
-Pregnancy should be carefully planned as there is an increased risk of early miscarriage or extended bleeding following childbirth.
+Pregnancy should be managed in a bleeding disorders centre, as there can be an increased risk of early miscarriage or extended bleeding following childbirth.

 Factor XI deficiency can be diagnosed using a sample of blood for testing in the laboratory.
 A test to measure how long a sample takes to clot may suggest a clotting disorder, which would then be investigated further.
-The level of Factor XI in the blood will be checked and doctors will try to identify the gene mutation as well, as this can be helpful for assessing risk of inhibitor development (antibodies made by the body against FXI treatment).
+The level of Factor XI in the blood will be checked and for patients with very low levels doctors will try to identify the gene variant as well.,

 If symptoms are not problematic, treatment may not be needed.
 In many cases, what treatment is needed is on an on demand basis to treat symptoms as they occur rather than preventative (prophylaxis).
-Factor XI has been developed from plasma and is now available as an injection.
+A medicine called tranexamic acid can be given to make blood clots more stable.
+This is given by mouth, intravenously or topically (applied to the skin).
+For more significant procedures in patients who have very low levels, Factor XI has been developed from plasma and is now available as an injection.

 It is important that people with severe forms of Factor XI deficiency should not use Non-Steroidal Anti-Inflammatory Drugs (NSAIDs such as ibuprofen) as this increases the risk of bleeding.
 Other methods of pain relief should be used instead.